trgao/MALC/README.md

 ## Things to be done

+* Fix excessive loading screens
+* Add debouncing to buttons to prevent user from spamming
 * Fix search page and syncing with isSignedIn
 * Refactor alert messages when there is network error / authentication errors
 * Add settings page for customisation and fix user profile